ServiceNowDevProgram/Hacktoberfest/.github/templates/rootreadmetemplate.md

 ***CONTRIBUTORS must follow all guidelines in the various CONTRIBUTING.md files of each repository*** or run the risk of having your Pull Requests labeled as spam.
 This repository's CONTRIBUTING.md file can be found [here](/CONTRIBUTING.md).<br>
 🔔🔔🔔

+## Need help with anything ServiceNow+Hacktoberfest?

+Every reviewer/maintainer hangs out on the SNDevs Slack workspace.
+You can join via this link (https://invite.sndevs.com/) and then find us on the [#hacktoberfest channel](https://sndevs.slack.com/archives/C01C0RWV32M).

 <!-- TOC -->
 ## Quick navigation